anydotcrypto/metatransactions/docs/EIP-proposal.md

 For the replay protection, we propose using [MultiNonce](https://github.com/PISAresearch/metamask-comp/tree/master#multinonce).
 Conceptually, the user has a list of nonce queues and in each queue the nonce must strictly increment by one.
 MultiNonce supports up to N concurrent transactions at any time and potentially requires the same storage as a single nonce queue.

-We provide the rest of this specification in pseudo-Solidity for ease of reading (and its motivation originates [from here](https://github.com/anydotcrypto/metatransactions/blob/master/src/contracts/account/RelayHub.sol).

 For the interface, we propose:

 ```
-targetContract.callWithSigner(callData, replayProtection, signature,  signer)
+targetContract.callWithSigner(callData, value, replayProtection, signature,  signer)
 ```

 It has the following parameters:

 - `targetContract`: Address of the target contract.
 Same as CALL.
 - `calldata`: Encoded function name and data.
+Same as CALL.
+- `value`: Quantity of ETH to send in WEI.
 Same as CALL.
 - `replayProtection`: Encoded replay protection of two nonces (queue and queueNonce)
 - `signature`: Authorised command signed by the user
 - `signer`: Externally owned account address